G-ARTA cruising over the English countryside during early testing

 G-ARTA flew the entire pilot's flying manual and, in doing so, created that manual for this aircraft.
-Best climb rates, engine rpm percentages rates, approach profiles, the stall regime and much more, were all part of the VC10 development programme.
-Over 2000 stall profiles were flown with G-ARTA to validate the issue.
+Best climb rates, different engine settings, approach profiles, the stall regime and much more were all part of the VC10's development programme.
+Over 2000 stall profiles were flown with G-ARTA to validate the low-speed regime.
 The aircraft would remain in its development role for several years.
-Official deliveries to BOAC and BUA had started in 1964, but it wasn't until the end of 1967 that G-ARTA was flown back to Weybridge to be converted to airline standard as a Type 1109, the only one of it's kind.
+Official deliveries to BOAC and BUA had started in 1964, but it wasn't until the end of 1967 that G-ARTA was flown back to Weybridge to be converted to airline standard as a Type 1109, the only one of its kind.
 In this guise it was sold to Freddie Laker, who bought it as an investment and immediately leased the aircraft to Middle East Airways as OD-AFA.
 It flew with MEA for just over a year and on the end of its lease Freddie Laker sold it on to his old employers BUA.
 After the merger it reemerged in British Caledonian colors named 'Loch Ness'.
 It flew on with BCal for three years until a particular arrival at Gatwick put a dent in both her career and her fuselage.

 After this the aircraft was